ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### POST Handler {#node-pub-key-post}

-The POST handler is used to replace the stored public key of this client (identified by "NODENAME") with the one specified in the request at the KDC, for the group identified by "GROUPNAME".
+The POST handler is used to replace the stored public key of this client (identified by NODENAME) with the one specified in the request at the KDC, for the group identified by GROUPNAME.

 The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce' and 'client_cred_verify'.
 In particular, the PoP evidence included in 'client_cred_verify' is computed in the same way considered in {{gid-post}} and defined by the specific application profile (REQ20a), with a newly generated N_C nonce and the previously received N_S.
 It is REQUIRED of the application profiles to define the specific formats of public keys that are acceptable to use in the group (REQ6).

-The handler verifies that the group name GROUPNAME is a subset of the 'scope' stored in the access token associated to the client identified by "NODENAME".
+The handler verifies that the group name GROUPNAME is a subset of the 'scope' stored in the access token associated to the client identified by NODENAME.
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ8).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.